COVAXIN: AIIMS to start human trials of India's first COVID-19 vaccine today

 Hyderabad-based pharma Bharat Biotech had recently got the nod for human clinical trials from the Drugs Controller General of India (DCGI), in collaboration with the ICMR and the National Institute of Virology (NIV).

-DCGI has also given its permission to ICMR to conduct phase I/II clinical trials on humans for Covid -19 vaccine to pharma giant Zydus Cadila.
+DCGI has also given its permission to ICMR to conduct phase I/II clinical trials on humans for Covid-19 vaccine to pharma giant Zydus Cadila.